US announces new international travel system; only fully vaccinated individuals to be allowed | Health

 Most importantly, beginning in early November, foreign nationals flying to the United States will be required to be fully vaccinated and they must show proof of vaccination prior to boarding a US bound airplane, he said.Responding to a question on the existing quarantine requirements and travel ban from countries like India, Brazil, United Kingdom, China, Iran and South Africa, Zients said early November the United States will move to this new and much stricter global system.It will require for nationals to be vaccinated, to prove theyre vaccinated, and then to go to the testing and contract tracing regimens, he said.

-The US on Monday announced a new international travel system under which fully vaccinated individuals would be allowed to enter the country beginning in November.
+The US on Monday announced a new international travel system under which fully vaccinated individuals, including from India, would be allowed to enter the country beginning early November.

-This essentially also lifts the travel ban on countries like India that the US had earlier enforced.
 Former president Donald Trump had imposed a blanket ban on foreign travellers from entering the US at the start of the coronavirus pandemic in early 2020.
+The new system essentially lifts the travel ban on countries like India that the US had earlier enforced.

 Vaccinated people from countries like India can now travel to the US with proof of their vaccination before they start flying for the United States, White House officials said.